 Seona Sommer is a primarily self-taught contemporary figurative artist from Germany.
 Her compelling portraits promote humanity & diversity and offer intriguing insights into people’s souls.

 In addition to running her own SommerKunstBlog, in which she discusses her artworks and projects, Seona is also a founding member and managing director of Brücker Kunsttage.
 In 2020, she successfully completed the professional development training from M.B.A.: Mastering the Business of Art™ at Professional Artist Institute.
 Furthermore, she published three books for artists on how to organize themselves and prepare for exhibitions.
 In 2021, she became a member of the artist association Kunst Stuttgart international e.V.

 After finishing her M.A.
 Seona worked as a German language lecturer in Oakland/California and Puebla/Mexico.
 In 2000, after four years abroad, she returned to Germany and started painting in 2004.
 Seona attended workshops with Dirk Dzimirsky, Eric Pouillet, Eloy Morales and Alejandro Carpintero.

 Her works have been exhibited all over Germany and in other European countries.
 They have also been shown in online exhibitions internationally as well as been published in art magazines internationally.
-In 2019, she won the audience choice award of the curated international show Grand Salon (Bad Säckingen, Germany).

 Based in Cologne, Seona works as a full-time freelance artist.